minetest/minetest/doc/server_side_movement.md

 motion was calculated with the controls from this line.
 Lines with identical controls may be combined into a line with these controls and the combined dtime.
 Lines may also be split into two or more lines with identical controls and dtimes that sum to the original one.
+(This has proven problamatic in practice, so that log entries are neither split nor merged at this point).

 The dtime is serialized as an unsigned 8bit number, but some values at the top are reserved for non-regular lines, say above 200.
 In cases where an control